Yash456k/SocketIO-MERN-chatApp/README.md

 SocketIO-MERN-ChatApp is a modern, real-time chat application built using the MERN (MongoDB, Express, React, Node.js) stack and Socket.IO.
 It allows users to communicate instantly.
 This is a project I made to just understand how to make and deploy fullstack applications.
-If you find any bugs feel free to approach me on any social media platfomrs.
+If you find any bugs feel free to approach me on any social media platform.
 I know the code is a bit messy 😅 but any feedback is welcome.

 Please check it out and message me by following the instructions mentioned here : [Usage](#usage)